 NPMs also achieved many successes throughout the region in this first decade: they have been fostering important improvements in material conditions in some places of detention and in some cases, contributed to closing down inadequate ones; they have successfully advocated for the reduction or termination of abusive detention practices, and achieved the adoption of legal reforms guaranteeing an enhanced protection for persons deprived of their liberty.
 Among others, they have been addressing the particular risks faced by groups in situations of vulnerability in detention, by raising awareness and contributing to their improved treatment and conditions.
 Their presence and regular monitoring has also contributed to changes in mentalities and cultures, including in some places of deprivation of liberty where the message that torture and ill-treatment is not acceptable has been integrated.

-This meeting is the result of a joint advocacy effort for an enhanced OSCE focus on the prevention of torture, intensified under 2014 OSCE Swiss Chairmanship, which also fostered the creation of the position of OSCE/ODIHR Advisor on Torture Prevention in 2015.
+Organised with the support of the Foreign Ministry of Switzerland, the Foreign & Commonwealth Office of the United Kingdom, the Permanent Delegation of Germany to the OSCE and the Permanent Delegation of Norway to the OSCE, this meeting is the result of a joint advocacy effort for an enhanced OSCE focus on the prevention of torture, intensified under 2014 OSCE Swiss Chairmanship, which also fostered the creation of the position of OSCE/ODIHR Advisor on Torture Prevention in 2015.
 Alongside APT efforts for an increased support of the OSCE to effective OPCAT implementation in its region of operations, such peer-to-peer meeting was also recommended to the OSCE by NPMs themselves - following their discussions at OSCE level facilitated by APT in 2014 and 2015 - and by other civil society organisations.
 This gathering confirmed once again the added value of enabling NPMs to exchange amongst peers and learn from each other, to be even more effective in their future endeavours.